Lacen/Test-SQL-Project/README.md

 # Test-SQL-Project
 using C# and SQL to create a database

-A Collaberation Project for CMPT 291
+A collaboration project for CMPT 291